 Who can benefit from career counseling?

 Career counseling benefit people who are undecided about their career choice.
 The career counselor will help you know yourself better and determine your strengths and weaknesses to find which profession might be a good fit for you based on the information you gave your counselor.
+“Effective counselors should have excellent communication skills,” according to Ashley Miller, a licensed social worker and psychotherapist.

 Career counseling benefit people who are thinking of a career change.
 Studies show that a person can change careers from 3 to 7 times in a lifetime based on data gathered by The United States Department of Labor (DOL).